Rancho La Ballona: History

-Augustin Machado and Felipe Talamantes were given a land permit in 1819 for Rancho de Los Quintos in Santa Barbara, but it turned out not to be profitable.

 In 1821 they applied again, joined by Augustin's brother Ygnacio, and Felipe's son Tomas.
 The military commander, José de la Guerra y Noriega, gave them permission to graze cattle on the future Rancho La Ballona lands, when they were living in the Pueblo de Los Ángeles.
 In 1839 Mexican Governor Alvarado confirmed the land grant for Rancho La Ballona to them.

-Port Ballona was a settlement on the rancho located at the mouth of Ballona Creek.

 The cession of California to the United States followed the Mexican–American War, and the 1848 Treaty of Guadalupe Hidalgo promised that the existing land grants would be honored.
 In accordance with the Land Act of 1851, the Machados and Talamanteses registered their claim for Rancho La Ballona with the Board of California Land Commissioners, and it was approved in 1854.
 The US District Court upheld the decision on appeal in 1873, 8 years after Agustín Machado had died, and Rancho La Ballona was patented at 13920 acre to the original four claimants.